-Anaheed Al-Hardan is an Assistant Professor of sociology in the Department of Sociology, Anthropology and Media Studies at AUB.
+Anaheed Al-Hardan is an Associate Professor of Sociology in the Department of Sociology and Criminology at Howard University.
 Her research is concerned with coloniality and resistance in relation to counter-memory, decolonial knowledges and south-south thought in the Arab World, and has appeared in Journal of Palestine Studies, Qualitative Inquiry, Comparative Studies of South Asia, Africa and the Middle East, Journal of Holy Land and Palestine Studies and International Sociology.
-A full list of her publications can be found here.
 She is the author of the award-winning Palestinians in Syria: Nakba Memories of Shattered Communities (Columbia University Press, 2016), joint winner of the 2016 Academic Book Award at the London Palestine Book Awards.
 Her current book project examines Arab decolonial theory within the context of south-south philosophies of liberation and decolonization.
 She is a Principal Investigator on Afro-Asian Futures Past.

 Tariq Mehmood Ali

-Tariq Mehmood Ali is an Assistant Professor in the Department of English
+Tariq Mehmood Ali is an Associate Professor in the

 at the University Libraries which located and purchased the archive.
-He is a Principal Investigator on Afro-Asian Futures Past.
+He is a Co-Principal Investigator on Afro-Asian Futures Past.

 sponsored by the Carnegie Corporation at the University of Ghana.
 She has published on Pan-African education under Nkrumah and on Nkrumah’s social and political thought.